Log in

 Adriana KarpoviczSales Director at Stilingue

-… As well as by women trying to win new business.
+… And by women trying to win new business.

 Especially during demonstrations, I’ve had moments when I experienced that customers preferred talking to my male colleagues.
 The male sellers got the eye contact, the nodding, the follow-up questions.
 Even when it was a topic I had covered before in my presentation, I noticed that they turned to my male colleagues for questions and not to me.
 When I noticed that, I said to myself: “Ok, I need to overcome this, so I need to be even more confident and comfortable around the product.
 I need to become the biggest expert on the product – perhaps even more than my male colleagues – to make sure that at a certain point, my gender or age won’t matter.